 The “major hen” lays an egg in the nest first, followed by any “minor hens.”
 They each lay up to 12 eggs over a three-week period.
 A hen can lay about 70 eggs each year.

 Each egg weighs up to three pounds and has a thick ivory-colored shell.
 The egg is the equivalent of about 24 chicken eggs.
-Many animals and humans eat the eggs, and the African people use the shells for holding water.
+Many animals and humans eat the eggs, and the native African people use the shells for holding water.

 The male, which is black in color, sits on the nest at night.
-Only the major hen sits on the nest during the day when her lighter brown coloration provides better camouflage.
+Only the major hen sits on the nest during the day when her grayish-brown coloration provides better camouflage.

 They turn the eggs regularly and somehow manage to keep the major hen’s eggs in the middle of the nest where they have the best chance for survival.
 Incubation takes 42-48 days.

 A baby ostrich is well-developed and active as soon as it is hatched.
 It is about the size of a domestic hen.
 The male and major hen share the responsibility of raising and protecting the chicks.

-Loud booming calls can be heard by the males when displaying or at night when a predator is near.
+Loud booming calls can be heard from the males when displaying or at night when a predator is near.
 Some farmers use ostriches as guard animals instead of dogs.